LauraNic/database-for-lawyers/README.md

-English
-For this database I built a page called main.php to redirect users to the main pages called Customer and Case (cliente.php and casos.php respectively).
+English: For this database I built a page called main.php to redirect users to the main pages called Customer and Case (cliente.php and casos.php respectively).
 Within Client and Case you can find the links to edit, add and delete.
 The hyperlink called Editar(edit) and the hyperlink called Anadir(add) goes to the insertar.php file where you can enter the necessary information for each client or case.
 Inside insertar.php, it has the necessary